jonfaustman/frontend-skeleton/README.md

 #### Markup and included files

-Edit the markup to fit your needs.
+Edit the markup to fit your needs, it's only meant to help get you started.

+The Twitter Bootstrap JavaScript files are included in `static/js/bootstrap/`; add them below the scripts before the end of the body as you need them.

 ## License